 MSU is an Affirmative-Action Equal Opportunity Institution.
-Cooperative Extension Service programs and materials are open to all without regard to race, color, national origin, sex, handicap, age or religion.
-Issued in furtherance of Cooperative Extension work in agriculture and home economics, acts of May 8 and June 20, 1914, in cooperation with the U.S. Department of Agriculture.
-Gail L. Imig, director, Cooperative Extension Service, Michigan State University, E. Lansing, MI 48824.
+Extension programs and materials are open to all without regard to race, color, national origin, sex, disability, age or religion.
+Issued in furtherance of Extension work in agriculture and home economics, acts of May 8 and June 20, 1914, in cooperation with the U.S. Department of Agriculture.
+Gail L. Imig, director, Michigan State University Extension Service, E. Lansing, MI 48824.
 This information is for educational purposes only.
-Reference to commercial products or trade names does not imply endorsement by the Cooperative Extension Service or bias against those not mentioned.
+Reference to commercial products or trade names does not imply endorsement by MSU Extension or bias against those not mentioned.
 This bulletin becomes public property upon publication and may be reprinted verbatim as a separate or within another publication with credit to MSU.
 Reprinting cannot be used to endorse or advertise a commercial product or company.
 Produced by Outreach Communications and printed on recycled paper using vegetable-based inks.